privacypass/challenge-bypass-extension/PROTOCOL.md

 # Overview of protocol

 We give a short, cryptographic overview of the protocol written by George Tankersley.
 Our construction is based on the concept of a Verifiable, Oblivious Pseudorandom Function (VOPRF) related closely to the ROM realization of 2HashDH-NIZK from the [JKK14] with the addition of a batch NIZK proof.
+As mentioned before, support for DLEQ proof verification in the extension is still in development and is not considered completely consistent with the protocol description below.

 ## Notation